 containing 200 marks.
 The paper will comprise of approximately

 two-thirds MCQs and one-third EMIs.
 More information can be

-are prepared by the Panels responsible for each paper.
-All results
+Examinations are prepared by the Panels responsible for each paper.

-are monitored and determined by the Examinations Sub-Committee.
+All results are monitored and determined by the Examinations

-Regular reports are presented to the Education and Training
+Sub-Committee.
+Regular reports are presented to the Education

-of the Unit’s activities and manages the Examinations team within
+management and delivery of the Unit’s activities and manages the

 - Access books/training materials